upstage-org/upstage/docs/user_manual.rst

 Selecting (Holding)
 =======================================================
-When you are actively controlling an avatar, you will see a spinning red pointer above it.
+To select an avatar present on the stage, double click it.
+When you actively control an avatar, you will see a spinning red pointer above it.

 .. _avatars-movement: